jdjohn215/wis-election-units/data/README.md

 * `Blocks2000_with_Ward2002.csv` includes the 2002 ward assignment for each block used in the 2020 census.
 It is constructed by intersecting the blocks with 2002 ward polygons.
 See `Build2000Crosswalk.R`.
 * `Blocks2010_with_Ward2002_and_Ward2011.csv` includes the 2002 ward assignment *and* the 2011 ward assignment for each block used in the 2010 census.
 The 2002 ward assignments are taken from the "voting tabulation district (VTD)" field in the 2010 census.
 The names and numbers of wards from this VTD field match the names and numbers of wards from the 2002 LTSB shapefile.
 The 2011 ward assignments are constructed by intersecting the blocks with 2011 ward polygons.
 See `Build2010Crosswalk.R` for details.
 * `Blocks2020_with_Ward2022_and_Ward2011.csv` includes the 2022 ward assignment *and* the 2011 ward assignment for each block used in the 2020 census.
 It was constructed in the same manner as the 2010 crosswalk.
 See `Build2020Crosswalk.R` for details.

+# ward-demographics

+The `ward-demographics` subdirectory includes files containing the Voting Age Population (VAP) demographic statistics for each vintage of wards during the decade in which they were used.
+I linearly interpolate values for intercensal election years.
+See `AggregateWardDemographics.R` for details.